 One such initiative that OPL has undertaken for the past 11 years is the annual Teen Job Fair.
-This year, students ages 16-19, were invited to the W. Dale Clark Main Library to meet with prospective employers.
-Vendors such as the Henry Doorly Zoo, Old Navy, AMC and Spaghetti Works recruited at the job fair.
+This year, students ages 16-19, were invited to the W. Dale Clark Main Libraryopens a new window to meet with prospective employers.
+Vendors such as the Henry Doorly Zooopens a new window, Old Navy, AMCopens a new window and Spaghetti Worksopens a new window recruited at the job fair.
 Opportunities like this provide a great way to get a feel for many employers very quickly.
 Several applications and on-site interviews happen over the course of the afternoon, resulting in a better chance at landing a job.

 Many teens looked for seasonal work now that summer is approaching.
 Upperclassman especially, were forward thinking in wanting to save up for a car or college.
-Michael is a home-schooled junior who said that he would like to work for the library, but thought he might start by volunteering to get his foot in the door.
+Michael is a home-schooled junior who said that he would like to work for the library, but thought he might start by volunteeringopens a new window to get his foot in the door.
 Holding down a steady job and volunteerism look great on college applications and resumes, so Michael is on the right track!

 For Alexander, his brother’s sacrifice has inspired him to want to “do something that means something.”
 With a myriad of potential jobs available, he wants to find a place where he can make a difference.
 To all of the teens who attended our fair, we wish you the best of luck as you hear back from employers in the coming weeks.
 Wherever you have applied, may it be enable you to be a catalyst for change in your own life, and eventually our world.